michaltakac/michaltakac/README.md

 Before that...

-- I did WebVR at [Decentraland](),
+- I did WebVR at [Decentraland](https://decentraland.org/),
-- helped build apps for startups at [Sleighdogs](),
+- helped build apps for startups at [Sleighdogs](https://sld.gs/),
-- founded skateboarding scoring platform [SkateRank](),
+- founded skateboarding scoring platform [SkateRank](https://skaterank.com/),
-- founded a small hackerspace QuestSpace which is currently closed,
+- opened a small hackerspace called QuestSpace which is currently closed and will be transitioned into more scientific, upgraded version of hackerspace,
 - co-founded a startup for house 3D printing Instant House Construction which we decided to abandon,
 - did a small gig at Veterinary University of Košice developing maintenance management software,
 - founded tracking software Runelytics for an online game Runescape,